hboyd2003/SmokelessRuntimeEFIPatcher/README.md

 # SmokelessRuntimeEFIPatcher

+# This Tool Will not be Longer Mantained
+At least for now, I will not make any update to this

 # These Are tool From "The Vault", that I decided to upload, so expect not fully polished product, or very slow Fixes if any

 # This is not a request form